A TTL-based Approach for Content Placement in Edge Networks: General Edge Networks

-In Section~\ref{sec:line-cache}, we considered linear cache networks and characterized the optimal TTL policy for content when coupled with MCDP and MCD.
-We will use these results and insights to extend this to general cache networks in this section.
+In Section~\ref{sec:line}, we consider linear edge networks and characterize the optimal TTL policy for content when coupled with MCDP.
+Inspired by these results, we consider general edge networks in this section.